A Teesside University research partnership which has helped a North East company double its revenue has been given the highest rating possible.

 For the KTP with Hodgson Sayers, Kin Ma, a Teesside University BA (Hons) Interior Architecture and Design graduate, worked at the company to investigate ways in which Building Information Modelling (BIM) approaches and Enterprise Resource Planning (ERP) software could be integrated into its systems and processes.

-He was supervised by Professor Nashwan Dawood, an internationally renowned expert in BIM, from the University’s School of Science & Engineering.
+The project was led by Professor Nashwan Dawood, an internationally renowned expert in BIM, from the University’s School of Science & Engineering, with co-supervision from Dr Mohamad Kassem.

 Building information modelling (BIM) is a process involving the generation and management of digital representations of physical and functional characteristics of places.
 It is changing how buildings, infrastructure and utilities are planned, designed, built and managed.